taihuy1/THESIS-Task-Management/README.md

 # Task Management System

-Web app for managing tasks between authors and solvers.
-Built with React + Node.js + PostgreSQL.
+A web application for managing tasks between authors and solvers.

-Authors create tasks and assign them to solvers, then review the work when it's done.
+The setup is simple: authors create tasks and assign them to solvers, then review the work when it is done.
 Solvers pick up tasks, work on them, and submit completion notes.
-Everything updates in real time through SSE.
+Everything updates in real time through Server-Sent Events (SSE).

 ## Prerequisites
 - Node.js 18+
 - PostgreSQL 15+